sebanc/brunch/README.md

 Hardware support is highly dependent on the general Linux kernel hardware compatibility.
 As such only Linux supported hardware will work and the same specific kernel command line options recommended for your device should be passed through the GRUB bootloader (see "Modify the GRUB bootloader" section).

 Base hardware compatibility:
-- x86_64 computers with UEFI boot support (BIOS/MBR devices have limited support through a specific procedure detailled in "Limited support for MBR/BIOS devices" section),
+- x86_64 computers with UEFI boot support.
+- ×86_64 computers with MBR/BIOS have limited support.
+Click [For only Chrome OS installation](https://github.com/sebanc/brunch#limited-support-for-mbrbios-devices) and [For dual booting with Windows](https://github.com/sebanc/brunch/wiki/Detailed-installation-instructions-from-Windows)
 - Intel hardware (CPU and GPU) starting from 1st generation "Nehalem" (refer to https://en.wikipedia.org/wiki/Intel_Core),
 - AMD Ryzen (CPU and GPU),
 - AMD Stoney Ridge (refer to https://en.wikipedia.org/wiki/List_of_AMD_accelerated_processing_units),